The world’s most spectacular glass beaches

 It is part of the MacKerricher’s State Park near Fort Bragg, California.
 It is a result of a long process of years of dumping glass of the coastline near the north-western part of the town and the ocean trying and managing successfully to compensate for that.
 The beach is all glass, and one of the most trafficked in the world.
 Being part of the state park, it is illegal to collect the little glass gems.
 Here’s a list of other things to do in Fort Bragg, once you are done exploring the colorful beaches.

 2. Chemical Beach & North Beach, Seaham, England

 The former site of a glass factory, Seaham is now one of the most spectacular places to find the multi-colored glass.
 It goes under the name of “multi”.
-A touch of brown, a bit of green or a spot of red can speak of the secret life of that piece of glass.
+A touch of brown, a bit of green, or a spot of red can speak of the secret life of that piece of glass.
 Might have been a bottle, a piece of ceramic, or maybe a cup in which a refined lady was serving the high tea.
-In any case, it can put your imagination to the test for more than one way.
+In any case, it can put your imagination to the test in more than one way.

 3. Hanapepe Bay Glass Beach, Kauai, Hawaii

 This is a beach in Eleele, an industrial area in Kauai, Hawaii that is made of sea glass.
 It is in Hanapepe Bay, near Port Allen Harbor.
 The beach’s regular rock is basalt, but the sea glass formed after years of discarded glass.
 So when you take a break from all that surfing, you can go for a little trip on Hanapepe to get a couple of fists of colorful treasures.